-We may collect personal information about you when you take part in one of our fundraising events or challenges, organise a fundraising event yourself, make a donation, play our lottery or raffles, buy or donate items to our shops, use any of our clinical services, apply to work or volunteer with us or use our website.
+We may collect personal information about you when you take part in one of our fundraising events or challenges, organise a fundraising event yourself, make a donation, play our lottery or raffles, buy or donate items to our shops, use any of our clinical services, apply to work or volunteer with us or use a third party online donation facility or events platform, such as JustGiving or Ticket Tailor, via our website.

 If you stay or visit our premises, such as our Inpatient Unit, we may collect your image on a Close Circuit Television (CCTV).
 It may also be necessary to take still images of you for medical purposes, such as in the case of pressure ulcers.